alibaba/bifrostui/packages/bui-core/src/Transition/index.en-US.md

 The underlying component for all animations.

-It is responsible for maintaining the mapping from the input of what state a component should be in (entering, exiting) to the output of what state the component is currently in (entering, entered, exiting, exited, unmounted).
+Responsible for maintaining the mapping of what a component's state input (enter, exit) should be to the current state output of the component (entering, entered, exiting, exited, unmounted).

-The specific rendering is completed by the user passing a render function that accepts the current state of the component.
+The specific rendering is completed by the renderer function passed in by the user, which accepts the current state of the component.

-## Code Demonstration

-### Basic Usage
+## Basic Usage

 The following code implements a simple Fade component.
-As can be seen, by passing a render function into Transition and using its maintained status, it is easy to implement a custom transition animation.
-The meanings of the tenses are as follows: enter, exit: after `in` changes, before action triggers
+You can see that by passing a rendering function into the Transition, and then based on the status it maintains, you can easily implement a custom toggle animation.
+The meanings of the tenses correspond as follows: enter, exit: Change after 'in', before the action is triggered
--ing: during the action
--ed: after the action ends
+-ing: Action in progress
+-ed: Action completed

 ```tsx
 import { Button, Transition, Stack } from '@bifrostui/react';